lemlac/mulem/docs/reference.md

 ### Where Block

 This is used to define what each parameter's type is for an abstract function.
-It must be the first defintion, and any subsequent definitions should have patterns that match the where clause.
+It must be the first definition, and any subsequent definitions should have patterns that match the where clause.

 ```mu
 List T N :: where